Chota Char Dham: Origins and the original Char Dham

 Originally, the appellation Char Dham referred to a pilgrimage circuit encompassing four important temples cities — Puri, Rameswaram, Dwarka, and Badrinath — located roughly at the four cardinal points of the subcontinent.
 An archetypal All-India pilgrimage circuit, the formation of the original Char Dham is credited to the great 8th century reformer and philosopher Shankaracharya (Adi Sankara).
 In the original Char Dham, three of the four sites are Vaishnava (Puri, Dwarka and Badrinath) while one is Shaiva (Rameswaram).
+The four Garhwal sites were first named together in print in 1917, when Harikrishna Raturi, an adviser to Narendra Shah of Tehri Garhwal, listed Gangotri, Yamunotri, Badrinath and Kedarnath as Garhwal's "four main pilgrim centres" in The Narendra Hindu Law.

 The Chota Char Dham appeared in the second half of the 20th century, as a touristic (religious tourism) label coined for a new pilgrimage circuit in the Garhwal Himalayas region, which is said to be representative of all three major Hindu sectarian traditions, with two Shakti (goddess) sites, (Yamunotri and Gangotri), one Shaiva site (Kedarnath), and one Vaishnava site (Badrinath).

 Accessible until the 1950s only by arduous and lengthy walking trails in hilly area with height repeatedly exceeded 4000 meters, the sanctuairies constituting the nowadays Chota Char Dham were regularly visited by wandering ascetics and other religious people, and those who could afford a traveling entourage.
 While the individual sites and the ancient pilgrimage paths conducting to these were well known to Hindus on the plains below, they were not a particularly visible aspect of yearly religious culture.
 After the 1962 war between India and China, accessibility to these isolated places improved, as India undertook massive road building to border area and other infrastructure investments.
 As pilgrims were able to travel in mini buses, jeeps and cars to nearest points of four shrines, the Chota Char dham circuit was within the reach of people with middle income.
 Vehicles reach up to Badrinath temple and Gangotri, Yamunotri and Kedarnath are at a distance of 10 to 15 km from nearest motorable road.
 The Chota Char Dham pilgrimage circuit is promoted by Indian Central Government and the State of Uttarakhand, in service of both governments plans of economic development and infrastructure planning in this sensitive mountainous region.
 Its placemaking and promotion is also part of the rise of new forms of religious practices and political ideas, characteristic of certain dominant branches of Hindu nationalism.